gered/Llanfair/README.md

 ## Download

 Check the [releases page](https://github.com/gered/Llanfair/releases) for downloadable JARs.

+Llanfair requires Java 7 or later (you are encouraged to use the most recent version of Java).

-JARs can be run from the command line via something similar to:
+Downloaded JARs can be run from the command line via something similar to:

 ```
-$ java -jar Llanfair.jar
+$ java -jar /path/to/Llanfair.jar
 ```

 ## Major Changes / Fixes

 The main changes from v1.4.3 (the last official release from Xunkar) are as follows:

+* Optional world record display, via run data from speedrun.com.
+Contributed by [4ilo](https://github.com/4ilo).
 * Enhancements to JNativeHook support for global key events.
 Llanfair will prompt with an error if the hook could not be registered instead of failing silently.
 Additionally on some OS's you may see your OS prompt you with some kind of accessibility permissions request.